jt28828/app-icon-generator/README.md

 This project currently only supports creating assets for Android but will be update to support iOS and UWP file sizes soon.

-Please note that the generator is not available on Windows
+Please note that the generator is only available on Windows